cristivalea/root-cause-analysis/docs/01-problem-definition.md

 The application must:

 1. Find the past incidents and past RCAs that are similar to the current one.
+2. Describe the pattern behind the recurrence: which service, under which conditions, and whether the failures follow a time pattern, for example every Monday during the payroll batch.
-2. Collect the technical evidence: service dependencies, recent changes, logs.
+3. Collect the technical evidence: service dependencies, recent changes, logs.
-3. Propose one or more candidate root causes, each supported by evidence with citations.
+4. Propose one or more candidate root causes, each supported by evidence with citations.
-4. Say clearly what it could not check.
+5. Say clearly what it could not check.
-5. Ask a human Technical Expert to approve, reject, or request more evidence.
+6. Ask a human Technical Expert to approve, reject, or request more evidence.
-6. Produce one final RCA record, visible to both the Problem Manager and the expert.
+7. Produce one final RCA record, visible to both the Problem Manager and the expert.

 What we want to achieve: